 A sibling refers to the brother or sister of an American citizen.
-It is important to know that persons who have receive the permanent residency in Miami, U.S., are not allowed to bring their sibling to live permanently in the U.S. He or she can then apply for USA citizenship.
+It is important to know that persons who have received permanent residency in Miami, U.S., are not allowed to bring their sibling to live permanently in the U.S. He or she can then apply for USA citizenship.

 The video below offers further details on how to bring siblings to live in Miami, U.S:

-The regulation stipulates that the U.S. citizen may apply to bring his or her sister/brother to live on a permanently basis in Miami, USA, as a holder of a green card.
-Our immigration lawyer in Miami can offer more details on how to obtain a green card in USA.
+The regulation stipulates that the U.S. citizen may apply to bring his or her sister/brother to live on a permanent basis in Miami, USA, as a holder of a green card.
+Our immigration lawyer in USA can offer more details on how to obtain a green card in USA.
 This is the equivalent of a residence permit in USA.

 Furthermore, the sponsor will need to provide more details attesting his or her quality as an American citizen.

 Those who are interested in this procedure should also know that the adopted siblings can also apply for a green card through their American brother or sister.
 Also, the regulation is still available if the sponsor and the siblings are related through a step-parent.